NaDasai/eagle-finance/smart-contracts/README.md

 - `contracts/`: Contains the source code for all smart contracts and related libraries.
   - `basicPool.ts`: Implements the core logic for a liquidity pool.
   - `registry.ts`: Manages pool deployments and configurations.
-  - `mrc20.ts`: Provides a basic MRC-20 token implementation.
+  - `mrc20.ts`: Provides a better MRC-20 token implementation.
   - `lib/`: Contains core libraries and logic for the contracts
     - `basicPoolMath.ts`: Implements mathematical functions for calculating swaps and fees in the basic pool.
     - `liquidityManager.ts`: Manages liquidity and token balances within the contracts.